Nancy Gaymala Yunupingu: Artistic practice

 Yunupingu's strength was in graphic arts, but she also did bark paintings with ochre, wove, created wooden carvings, and employed the printmaking techniques of etching and screenprinting.
+She began her painting career in the 1980s, working on both bark and canvas.

 The Wan'kurra, or golden bandicoot, which features prominently in song-cycles in Gumatj ceremonies, was a common motif in her work, often running through scrubland.
+The Gumatj designs and stories featured in her work were taught to her by her father.